Dollar in vicious reversal after Fed stuns bulls

 "But fundamentally we like layering into a EUR/USD short and adding to the position between $1.1050 and $1.11, targeting an eventual move to parity."

-Commodity currencies were also sharply higher with the Australian dollar at $0.7745, not far from the overnight peak of $0.7846.
+Commodity currencies were also sharply higher with the Australian dollar at $0.7745 AUD=D4, not far from the overnight peak of $0.7846.
 It was well off a six-year trough of $0.7561 set earlier in the month.

 Traders said an absence of major economic data could see many currencies consolidate in Asia.
-In Europe, central bank meetings in Switzerland and Norway will take centre stage.
+In Europe, central bank meetings in Switzerland and Norway will take center stage.

 (Editing by Chris Reese)